 KPI, or Key Performance Indicators, are performance metrics that measure specific goals for businesses across all sectors.

 A common theme throughout this article will be pointing out how KPIs differ vastly in how they are designed and what they measure.
 This is crucial to understanding their effectiveness and how they should be implemented and read.
-For example, high indicators might measure overall performance of an E-commerce business (profits), while low indicators might measure sales of a specific product or output of a specific department.
+For example, high indicators might measure the overall performance of an E-commerce business (profits), while low indicators might measure sales of a specific product or output of a specific department.

 In other words, KPIs can be helpful for departments, employees, managers, processes and even customer support teams.